FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives: An FPT -approximation for

-Intuitively, density forces each constructed ball to draw its mass either from free points or from remaining optimal clusters, and simple counting arguments ensure that one of the above configurations must arise.
+Intuitively, density forces each constructed ball to draw its mass either from free points or from remaining optimal clusters, and a counting argument ensures that one of the above configurations must arise.
 We defer the proof of the structural lemma to the end of this section.
 Now we show the correctness of~\Cref{algo:colksupalgo} using the structural lemma.
 First, we show that~\Cref{algo:colksupalgo} terminates quickly and successfully (without failing).